molepi-precmed/trans-qtls/README.md

 The code in this repository was used in the analysis reported in:

 *Iakovliev, A., McGurnaghan, S., Hayward, C., Colombo, M., Lipschutz, D., Spiliopoulou, A., Colhoun, H.M., McKeigue, P.M., 2023.
 Trans-eQTL effects on risk of type 1 diabetes: a test of the sparse effector (omnigenic) hypothesis of complex trait genetics.
-American Journal of Human Genetics (in press).*
+American Journal of Human Genetics. https://doi.org/10.1016/j.ajhg.2023.04.003

 The procedure consists of the following: